The Wonder Years: Home media

-Reception

 Critical reception

 On Rotten Tomatoes, the series has an approval rating of 100% with an average rating of 10.00/10 based on 9 reviews.
-On Metacritic, the series has a score of 82 out of 100, based on 9 reviews, indicating "universal acclaim."
+On Metacritic, the series has a score of 82 out of 100, based on 9 reviews, indicating "universal acclaim".

 In 1997, "My Father's Office" was ranked number 29 on TV Guide's 100 Greatest Episodes of All Time, and in the 2009 revised list, the pilot episode was ranked number 43.
 In 2016, Rolling Stone ranked The Wonder Years number 63 on its list of 100 Greatest TV Shows of All Time.
 In 2017, James Charisma of Paste ranked the show's opening sequence number 14 on a list of the 75 Best TV Title Sequences of All Time.
 As of recent years, many critics and fans consider The Wonder Years to be a classic with tremendous impact on the industry over the years, inspiring many other shows and how they are structured.

-Accolades

 Book

-In 1990, the book The Wonder Years - Growing up in the Sixties by Edward Gross was published by Pioneer Books (ISBN 1-55698-258-5).
+In 1990, the book The Wonder Years - Growing Up in the Sixties by Edward Gross was published by Pioneer Books (ISBN 1-55698-258-5).
 It contains information about the creation and production of the show, interviews with cast and crew, and an extensive episode guide (up to the middle of the 4th season when the book was published).
 While long out of print and hard to find, the author gave permission to a fan website to publish the book online for free in its entirety.